My story

 Why This Work Matters to Me

 I came to this work through years of study, practice, and a lot of honest self-reflection.
-Not a sudden calling — more a steady decision to keep learning, keep refining, and keep asking better questions.
+Not a sudden calling — more a constant decision to keep learning, keep refining, and keep asking better questions.

 That curiosity became my compass.